 His only explicit answer to the question is a claim that America has more poverty than any other advanced democracy, based on data from the Organisation for Economic Co-operation and Development (OECD).
 But the OECD definition of poverty is different from the American definition, which Desmond adopts throughout the book except when he is justifying his "so much" claim.
-The OECD defines the poor in a country as families with incomes below one-half the median income in their country, but this measure describes poverty in terms of income distribution, not material condition.
+The OECD income in their country, but this measure describes poverty in terms of income distribution, not material condition.
 Consider that Americans whom the OECD deems poor have between 40 percent and 100 percent more income than people it identifies as poor in other advanced OECD countries.
 This relative measure leads to the paradox that a family in the United States with an income of \$30,685 would be counted as poor, while families with income of only \$14,141 in Italy or \$21,904 in France would not be counted as poor.
 Using the same income standard for all countries shows the United States has at least 60 percent less poverty than other developed democracies.